 You do not need to be a citizen of Armenia to participate in our program.
 However, interested applicants should note that they will need to set aside between 1 and 3 years to live in Armenia while completing the program.

 The online test in the application process can be taken from anywhere in the world.
 However, you will need to be present during the Introduction meeting to confirm your identity.

 Rather than requiring applicants to have a certain background, education or degree, we only expect applicants to be motivated and committed to the one to three-year study program and be at least 18 years old at the start of their studies.
 Most students who apply to school 42 do not have prior coding experience.
 Mathematical skills can be useful when coding, but the most important skill you need is logic.

 42 offers a program with a world class curriculum that challenges students with complex projects.
 The program starts with the fundamentals of coding and allows you to specialize in certain topics once you progress through the curriculum.
 Each problem is unique and it requires you to think outside of the box, with other talented and motivated peers.
 Everyone, coder or not, can find a rewarding path within 42.

 Yes.
 The beginning of your studies are a continuation of the Selection Pool, so it is much better for you to continue the learning process.
 Also, if you know you might not be able to enroll in the school right after the Selection Pool, it would be fair to leave the spot from someone who is eager to start.

 Because we emphasize the power of peer-to-peer learning, it is highly recommended that students complete their studies at 42.
 It is possible to do some research or experiments remotely from your personal computer, but you won’t have access to the school’s resources.
-If you have concerns about moving to Yerevan to study at 42, we will help you with your accommodations.

 All of 42’s content and projects are available in Armenian and English.